 Wanted, Urgent: Retail Sales Training

-I hired a van from Europcar in central London just and was dealt with by a Slovak, Pole & Nigerian.
-All of them seemed thoroughly decent.
+For a recent van hire from Europcar in central London I was dealt with by a Slovak, Pole & Nigerian.
+All of them seemed thoroughly decent people.
 Yet where was their training?
 Who is the regional manager responsible for this depot?
 They should be shot.

 Heading Off Obvious Trouble

-24 Dec was clearly their busiest day of the year.
+24 December was clearly a hectic day of the year.
 So busy, that an enormous transporter wheeled in a fleet of extra motors.
 Yet walk-ins hoping for hire still had to stand in line for over 20 minutes only to be told there were no cars available for hire.
 You can imagine the exasperation.
 Why wasn’t there a sheet of paper evident explaining there was unfortunately no room at the Inn?

-This issue was added to by the often irritating ‘extra sheet’ problem with UK driving licences.
+This issue worsened through the often irritating ‘extra sheet’ problem with UK driving licences.
 As well as our photocard (say a big fat ‘no’ to the disgrace that is ID cards by the way) there’s an added paper with endorsement history for validation.
 People unsuprisingly misplace this document, so face an extra admin charge for the car hirers to call the issuing authority.
-Yet on 24 Dec, the government body concerned shut at noon.
+Yet on Dec 24th, the government body concerned shut at noon.
 Again, collecting punters waited for ages, only to discover no paper, no hire.
 Tempers mounted.
-How about a notice on the door explaining the issue?
+Again, how about a notice on the door explaining this specific potential roadblock?

 The two messages could’ve been combined, and who cares if they were hand-written?
 Initiative and common sense sorely lacking.